What my Great-Grandmas taught me about Property Rights

 For me, there was nothing better than growing up on a ranch in rural Southwest Idaho and living next door to my great-grandma Carrie.
 Most days after school, I would hop off the school bus and head directly to her house.
 Among other things, she taught me to cook pies and biscuits, to sew on her treadmill sewing machine, and to appreciate the experiences and history of my elders.

 I will forever cherish the stories my great-grandma would tell me of her fascinating life.
-She had grown up in Missouri in a middle-class family that was hit hard in the great depression.
+She had grown up in Nebraska in a middle-class family that was hit hard in the great depression.
 She told me of riding a stagecoach out west and getting to ride shotgun next to the driver when she answered an ad as a 17-year-old to be a prairie schoolhouse teacher in the Idaho wilderness.

 I was also told stories of my great-grandma Mattie on the Givens side of the family and the town and business she built.
 Grandma Mattie was left alone to raise 4 sons in the Idaho desert, and yet she built a commercial hot spring, hotel, school, and community in the late 1800s–1920s.
 Great-grandma Mattie also took in pioneer children who had been orphaned on the trip west, and provided them home and education.